How Much Does A Metal Roof Cost Vs. Shingles?

 The type of metal used for the install (aluminum, steel, copper, etc.) is the main cost factor after labor.
 The price of metal ranges from an average per square foot price of $1.60 for Galvalume to $22.50 for copper.
 Contractors will factor in the heaviness of the metal used—it’s harder to work with heavy materials that don’t cut easily.

-The secondary most significant cost is underlayment.
+The secondary most significant cost is underlayment which will add $30 to $50 to the cost of materials.
 You may be offered upgrade options for the underlayment, with prices between $4 to $5.50 per square foot installed, or $1 to $3 for felt.
 Items like fasteners, screws, rivets, clamps or clips, plywood or roof deck materials, flashings or pipe boots, sealants or butyl tape are essential components of your installation.

 Metal Roof Painting Cost